The Gospel According to St. Matthew (film): Reception

 Italian Prime Minister Aldo Moro and Pier Paolo Pasolini together in Venice at the premiere of the movie in 1964.

 The film received mostly positive reviews from critics, including several Christian critics.
 Philip French called it "a noble film," and Alexander Walker said that "it grips the historical and psychological imagination like no other religious film I have seen.
 And for all its apparent simplicity, it is visually rich and contains strange, disturbing hints and undertones about Christ and his mission."

-Some Marxist film critics, however, wrote unfavorable reviews.
+Some left-wing film critics, however, wrote unfavorable reviews.
 Oswald Stack criticized the film's "abject concessions to reactionary ideology."
 In response to criticism from the left, Pasolini admitted that, in his opinion, "there are some horrible moments I am ashamed of. ...
 The Miracle of the loaves and the fishes and Christ walking on water are disgusting pietism."
 He also stated that the film was "a reaction against the conformity of Marxism.
 The mystery of life and death and of suffering – and particularly of religion ... is something that Marxists do not want to consider.
 But these are and have always been questions of great importance for human beings."
+Jean-Paul Sartre reportedly told Pasolini that "Stalin rehabilitated Ivan the Terrible; Christ is not yet rehabilitated by Marxists."

 Noted admirers of the film include directors Andrei Tarkovsky, who called it "genius", and Martin Scorsese, who instructed the cast and crew of his own Biblical film The Last Temptation of Christ to view it.

 The Gospel According to Matthew was ranked number 10 (in 2010) and number 7 (in 2011) in the Arts and Faith website's Top 100 Films, also is in the Vatican's list of 45 great films and Roger Ebert's Great Movies list.
+Forty years later, Ebert remarked that The Gospel According to Matthew and The Passion of the Christ were the only two religious films he had ever seen "that really seem[] to deal with what actually happened" with Jesus's death.

 On Rotten Tomatoes the film has an approval rating of 92%, based on 36 reviews, and an average rating of 8.6 out of 10, with the critics consensus saying "The Gospel According to St. Matthew forgoes the pageantry of biblical epics in favor of a naturalistic retelling of the Christ story, achieving a respectful if not reverent interpretation with political verve."